 Before reading the weekly Torah portion from a scroll he brought with him, the rabbi shared some words of inspiration: “When digging in the ground, you will at some point reach water, but the water could be closer or further away.
 The question is: How much patience will you have as you continue to dig?
 The same is true for the individual.
 If we dig long enough and remove the dirt that is covering us, we will find our inner self, the Jewish spark within.”

-He then compared it to the digging in the city, noting that as the workers removed the earth, they had uncovered something meaningful, and the entire Jewish community was inspired.
+He then compared it to the digging in the city, noting that as the workers removed the earth they had uncovered something meaningful, which inspired the Jewish community.

 Faingold said he felt the man’s inner turmoil, and so walked over to him and asked him if he wanted to be called up to the Torah for an honor.
 He responded yes, and said that his name was Vasily and his father’s name was Moshe.

-He then told the congregation the story of how his grandfather, Rabbi Avrum Waldman, served as the city’s rabbi.
+He then told the congregation the story of his grandfather, Rabbi Avrum Waldman, who had served as the city’s rabbi.
 “He had a long white beard, with fiery eyes.
 He was a great scholar and leader.
 Everyone in the community respected him and listened to his wishes.”

-He said the Nazis gathered the town’s Jews in the synagogue, and from there, took them to a gated location.
+He said the Nazis gathered the town’s Jews in the synagogue, and from there they took them to a gated location.
 “I was there with my parents, brothers, sisters, grandmother, grandfather, my friends and neighbors.
 The entire Jewish community marched after my grandfather.”

 He recalled that the entire incident made his body weak, and he felt that that he needed to relieve himself.
 “I turned to an officer, and he let me go to the side.
 I stood in a field with high bushes, and suddenly, I heard screaming.
 I did not move from fright, and watched how everyone was forced to dig their graves.
 Then the Nazis murdered them.”